kirikprotocol/MSAG-Console/src/scag/snmp/smestattable/smeStatTable-README-smeMsagTable.txt

  * The net-snmp type is ASN_COUNTER64.
 The C type decl is U64 (U64)
  */
 /*---------------------------------------------------------------------
- * EYELINE-MSAG-MIB::smeStatEntry.smeStatRecieptFailed
+ * EYELINE-MSAG-MIB::smeStatEntry.smeStatReceiptFailed
- * smeStatRecieptFailed is subid 9 of smeStatEntry.
+ * smeStatReceiptFailed is subid 9 of smeStatEntry.
  * Its status is Current, and its access level is ReadOnly.
  * OID: .1.3.6.1.4.1.26757.2.10.1.9
  * Description: